Parent page: Managed Projects

 These locally saved changes can be sent to the remote Git repository in the Workspace at a later time by executing a Push command.
 This can be performed in a couple of ways:

-- Right-click on the project entry in the Projects panel and choose the Commit Project command from the context menu, or choose the File » Commit Project command from the main menus.
+- Right-click on the project entry in the Projects panel and choose the Save to Server command from the context menu, or choose the File » Save to Server command from the main menus.
 In the Commit to Version Control dialog, click the button.
 This will just push those files ahead of the server, and commit and push those that are not.

 - Right-click on the project entry in the Projects panel (or on a specific file) and choose the Version Control » Push(n) command from the context menu – where n reflects the number of local commits that have been made (ahead of the server).